Nutrition

 10. Vegan Breakfast Tacos

-Anyone wishing to steer clear of ground beef or turkey as a filling will be relieved to know that this recipe cleverly incorporates ground walnuts into a meat-free version with so much seasoning, you’ll hardly notice the difference.
+Anyone wishing to steer clear of ground beef or turkey as a filling will be relieved to know that this recipe cleverly incorporates ground walnuts and mushrooms into a meat-free version with so much seasoning, you’ll hardly notice the difference.
 It’s like having low-carb fast food that conforms to your personal dietary standards.

 11. Portobello Mushroom Pizza

-Pizza for breakfast doesn’t have to mean carb-filled leftovers from the night before when you have this portobello mushroom pizza at your disposal.
-Using a meaty mushroom cap as the base for your cheesy filling makes these individual pies similar to a bagel pizza, minus the bread that would ramp up your carb count.
+Using a meaty mushroom cap as the base makes these individual pies similar to a bagel pizza, minus the bread that would ramp up your carb count.

-Portobello mushroom pizzas are an alternative carb-free breakfast idea.
+Portobello mushroom pizzas are an alternative carb-free breakfast idea

 via Canva